 “Here for the white geraniums and black petunias,” she asked.

 “Yes, of course,” I answered with a smile and chuckle.
 She led the way down through the gravel walkway, pointing out just what I was on the hunt for.

 Eventually, I paid for my purchase, and with the help of the store employee, we loaded the plants in the vehicle, and I headed for home.
 Shopping for plants is a great idea any day and is like therapy for my soul.

 Arriving home, I unloaded all of the plants and sat each box on the ground.
 Then, standing back, I admired the combination of plants that would spend the summer thriving in old charming washtub planters as rustic decor for the garden.

-I arranged and rearranged the potted plants with joy until I was satisfied with the way they would fill, spill, and thrill inside their new home for the season ahead.
+I arranged and rearranged the potted plants with joy until I was satisfied with how they would fill, spill, and thrill inside their new home for the season ahead in my garden space.

-Below, I have shared specific information on my thought method as I plant flowers in old metal buckets or better known as wash tub planters.
-As well as sharing which flowering annuals and perennials are used in the galvanized washtub containers.
+Below, I have shared detailed information on my thought method as I plant flowers in old metal buckets or better known as wash tub planters.
+As well as sharing which flowering annuals and perennials are used in the metal tub containers.

 Supplies Needed to Plant Flowers in Old Galvanized Washtubs

 This post contains affiliate links; I make a tiny commission off any purchase that you may make.
 This small commission helps you keep Rocky Hedge Farm going at no additional cost.
 Please see my disclosure policy for more information.

 You can find my favorite essentials can be located on my Amazon storefront.
 While I often try to link to the exact products you see in my photos and videos, my pieces are usually vintage and thrifted.
 However, I try to find and connect replicas as much as possible, made in the USA or by other small shops, as I believe in supporting hardworking American families.